botchris/go-echopb/README.md

 ### Docker Image

-You can run the EchoPB server using the official Docker Image:
+You can run the server and client using the official Docker Image:

 ```bash
 # Start the server on port 4040